 I like this way of cooking pork because the true flavor of the pork (which is what I love most about pulled pork) really shines through.
-If it’s a good roast, it will taste amazing even without the barbecue sauce.
+If it’s a good roast, it will taste amazing even without the extra sauce.
 In fact, Joe and the girls eat it without sauce most of the time when we’re at home.
 I always top mine with a bit of sauce.

-© 2017, Tara Ziegmont.
+© 2017 – 2020, Tara Ziegmont.
 All rights reserved.